 Data Model

 Rosetta stores documents as Lexical node trees.
-The live node tree is the canonical form while the user is typing.
-Plain text and persisted JSON are debounced snapshots derived from that tree.
-Everything else (pending edits, template anchors, sync payloads) references positions inside it.
+The live node tree is the source of truth while the user is typing.
+Plain text and persisted JSON are snapshots derived from that tree.
+Everything else, including pending edits, template anchors, and sync payloads, references positions inside it.

 Core Entities

-- Document nodes: block-level containers (paragraphs, headings) and inline marks (bold, italic, code).
+- Document nodes: block containers such as paragraphs and headings, plus inline marks such as bold, italic, and code.

-- Pending edits: agent-proposed changes that haven’t been applied.
+- Pending edits: changes proposed by an agent.
 They live outside the document until the user accepts them.

 - Template anchors: named regions defined by a template.
 A locked anchor can’t be modified by any agent.